planetarium/snack.planetarium.dev/content/posts/2020/03/libplanet-gamejam/index.eng.md

 For more specific internal implementation or code, visit the [Github repository][]!

 From the overall experience, I felt that the key to developing blockchain games using Libplanet is ultimately knowing how to deal with these states and actions.
-Action changes states and we take those states in game logic to play the game.
+Action changes states and we take those states in-game logic to play the game.
 Before game jam, I didn't have the chance to develop an action myself because I had only recently joined Planetarium.
-But after implementing the general concept of session with Chanhyuck Ko, I was able to understand the meaning of action and state and their general usage.
+But after implementing the general concept of the session with Chanhyuck Ko, I was able to understand the meaning of action and state and their general usage.
 It was a great learning experience in many ways.

 [game jam]: https://en.wikipedia.org/wiki/Game_jam
 [Libplanet]: https://github.com/planetarium/libplanet